 Federal Legal Status: The United States Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) issued an emergency order on October 24, 2006 and amended it on November 14, 2006.
-The federal order requires that VHS-susceptible species fish cannot be transported or exported from the aforementioned states unless they have first been tested and certified to be VHS free.
+The federal order required that VHS-susceptible species fish cannot be transported or exported from the aforementioned states unless they have first been tested and certified to be VHS free.
+The federal order was rescinded on June 2, 2014.
+APHIS decided that the federal order had become duplicative with current state regulations and the federal order was no longer needed as long as the current state regulations remained (Shea, 2015).

-Pennsylvania Legal Status: The PA Fish and Boat Commission recently promulgated new, specific VHS regulations under Chapters 71.8 and 73.3 (Title 58) of the Pennsylvania Code related to the transportation and introduction of fishes.
-The PA Fish and Boat Commission also developed new regulations (Chapter 63.54) regarding the taking use and possession of fish eggs in response to VHS concerns in using eggs as bait.
-The PA Department of Agriculture enacted a quarantine of licensed fish propagators and dealers in those portions of Erie, Crawford, and Potter Counties within the Lake Erie and Lake Ontario drainages.
+Pennsylvania Legal Status: The Pennsylvania Fish and Boat Commission promulgated specific VHS regulations under Chapters 71.8 and 73.3 (Title 58) of the Pennsylvania Code related to the transportation and introduction of fishes.
+The Pennsylvania Fish and Boat Commission also developed new regulations (Chapter 63.54) regarding the taking use and possession of fish eggs in response to VHS concerns in using eggs as bait.
+The Pennsylvania Department of Agriculture enacted a quarantine of licensed fish propagators and dealers in those portions of Erie, Crawford, and Potter Counties within the Lake Erie and Lake Ontario drainages.